dostuffthatmatters/jax-capability-analysis/README.md

 This repository contains the demo project for my analysis of the capabilities of the Python library **JAX**.

+I want to thank my supervisor, Iryna Burak, for her guidance on what aspects of comparing JAX to other tools make sense and for her valuable feedback reviewing this repository's paper.

 <br/>

 ## 🛠️ Installation